Results Monitoring Database

 Fragile States

-In mid-2011, PIDG adopted the methodology used by OECD INCAF (http://www.oecd.org/dac/governance-peace/conflictandfragility) to compile the PIDG ‘List of Fragile and Conflict-Affected States’.
+In mid-2011, PIDG adopted the methodology used by OECD INCAF (https://www.oecd.org/en/topics/governance-and-peace-for-development.html) to compile the PIDG ‘List of Fragile and Conflict-Affected States’.
 This is used to demonstrate PIDG’s focus on fragile states.
 If a project is in a Fragile State, this will be recorded in the ‘Fragile State Type’ field.

 DAC Country Type

-PIDG uses the DAC List of ODA Recipients (http://www.oecd.org/dac/stats/daclist.htm) to categorise the income bracket of countries in which PIDG Companies 'Facilities') support projects.
+PIDG uses the DAC List of ODA Recipients (https://www.oecd.org/en/topics/sub-issues/oda-eligibility-and-conditions/dac-list-of-oda-recipients.html) to categorise the income bracket of countries in which PIDG Companies 'Facilities') support projects.
 This is used to demonstrate PIDG’s focus on poorer states.
 The DAC Country Type will be recorded in the ‘DAC Type’ field.

-Start Year and Close Year
+Signing and Financial Close Year

-Subsequently, when any project reaches financial close, the year of financial close is reported as the ‘Close Year’.
-This is the date from when predicted development impact data for the project is collected.
+Subsequently, when any project reaches financial close, PIDG will report the ‘Financial Close Year’.
+This is the date predicted impact data for the project starts to be collected.

 PIDG Commitments